 The assignment of U.S. state/county FIPS codes was restricted to state-federal water boundaries data from the Mineral Management Service (MMS) that extend approximately 3 to 10 nautical miles (nm) off shore.
 Emissions outside the 3 to 10 mile MMS boundary, but within the approximately 200 nm EEZ boundaries in Figure 3-1, were projected to year 2012 using the same regional adjustment factors as the U.S. emissions; however, the state/county FIPS codes were assigned as "EEZ" codes and those emissions processed in the "othpt" sector.
 Note that state boundaries in the Great Lakes are an exception, extending through the middle of each lake such that all emissions in the Great Lakes are assigned to a U.S. county or Ontario.
 This holds true for Midwest states and other states such as Pennsylvania and New York.
-The classification of emissions to U.S. and Canadian FIPS codes was needed to avoid double-counting of C3 CMV U.S. emissions in the Great Lakes because, as discussed in the previous section, all CMV emissions in the Midwest RPO are processed in the "c1c2rail" sector.
+The classification of emissions to U.S. and Canadian FIPS codes was needed to avoid double-counting of C3 CMV U.S. emissions in the Great Lakes, because all CMV emissions in the Midwest RPO are classified as C1 or C2 sources in the CMV inventory.